tarof429/stuckathome/linux/README.md

 sudo systemctl enable --now nfs-server
 ```

-You must also start the rpcbind service, which NFS uses for port mapping.
+You must also start the rpcbind service (if it's not running already), which NFS uses for port mapping.

 ```sh
 sudo systemctl enable --now rpcbind